Image by Sean O’Hare

 - 0-2 correct answers – Arts, schmarts.
 None of this counts toward our final grade, does it?

 - 2-4 correct answers – Very good!
-You know enough to sound knowledgeable on blogs or call-in talk shows.
+You know enough to sound off in tweets, blogs or call-in talk shows.

 - 4 or more – Top notch.
 Sign up now.
-You, too, can be a frustrated arts administrator.
+You, too, can be a frustrated arts manager.